romot-co/webcodecs-encoder/README.md

 - Provides progress callbacks and cancellation support.
 - Built with TypeScript, providing type definitions.
 - Automatic codec fallback (e.g., VP9 to AVC, Opus to AAC) if the preferred codec is not supported.
+- Configurable hardware acceleration preference via `videoEncoderConfig.hardwareAcceleration` and `audioEncoderConfig.hardwareAcceleration`.
+- Queue management with `dropFrames` and `maxQueueDepth` to control encoder backlog.
  - **WebM Container Support**: WebM output is not yet implemented.
 Setting `container: 'webm'` will throw an error during initialization.

 ## Installation